HaniSource/components/components/input/usage.md

 ## Fieldset Component

-Group related form fields together with a fieldset.
+Group related form fields together with a fieldset. read more about [fieldset component](/components/fieldset)

 @blade
 <x-demo>